markokole/iac-aws-spark/README.md

 ### Configuration to Consul
 The provisioning of the cluster uses Consul to fetch the parameters for provisioned cluster. *Externalization of parameters is still work in progress*.
 The [configuration project](https://github.com/markokole/iac-consul-config) holds *yaml* files used for feeding Consul which Terraform scripts use to get parameters from.

 The YAML file for the Spark cluster configuration is the [spark.yml](https://github.com/markokole/iac-consul-config/blob/master/spark.yml).
 The *ami* is a pre-build image with Spark installed to minimize the time at provision.
 Spark 2.4.0 is used.
-It is possible to chose instance of master and workers and number of workers in a cluster.
+It is possible to choose instance type for master and workers and number of workers in a cluster.
 The GitHub repository has to be defined, with the destination at the client (which is the master). *If you plan to do some demanding work locally (for example with pandas) choose an instance with more resources.*
 The arguments taken by the python script are a semi-colon separated script which the user should parse in the code.
 The execution file must be written with the path where *git_dest* is HOME to the project.

 ### Data Science examples
-This [project](https://github.com/markokole/ds-code-for-ias) holds some **pyspark** examples to show the automatization - the provisioning process, once **Spark** cluster is established, clones the GitHub repository and runs the code.
-Input datasets are in S3 and are given as input parameters to the **pyspark** script.
+This [project](https://github.com/markokole/ds-code-for-ias) holds some **pyspark** and **scala** examples to test the automatization - the provisioning process, once **Spark** cluster is established, the GitHub repository is cloned and the code is run.
+Input datasets are in S3 and are given as input parameters in the spark submit command.

 ## Generalization
-Even though this repository focuses on Apache Spark, the idea stays the same for any other service or cluster that needs to be automized.
-Instead of short-lived Spark cluster, a [Hadoop cluster can be provisioned](https://github.com/markokole/hdp-on-aws), or just an R-server with huge resources to do the job.
+Even though this repository focuses on Apache Spark, the idea stays the same for any other service either distributed or single server - pay as you go.
+Instead of short-lived Spark cluster, a [Hadoop cluster can be provisioned](https://github.com/markokole/iac-aws-hadoop), or just an R-server with huge resources to do the job.